amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 **But it does make one group, who solely identify themselves by an act, criminals**

-See I am not trying to say homosexuals shouldnt have right, I am saying the argument which is being made are invalid, which is SC said.

 Everything boils down to this.
-If a group defines itself as based on defying one law, then does that become void, or the group becomes criminal.
+If a group defines itself based on defying one law, then should we treat them as any other group and declare the law invalid, or should we treat them as criminals because of the law.

 In any other case you would agree that the group becomes criminal.
 If one group said they wanted to smuggle things, and there was a law against smuggling, its the same thing.
 Same with murder, pedophile, incest, drug abuse etc etc.

-I would like you to see it a very naunced reasoning which is required, which may ever hold scrutiny of court, and would always be very fragile.

 Your first impulse if you are pro homosexual equality right would be to feel outraged about putting homosexuals in the same statement as